alexeyfv/blog/_posts/2023/01/2023-01-30-react-html-annotations.md

 <img src="{{site.baseurl}}/assets/2023/01/2023-01-30-react-html-annotations/image01.png" alt="content">

-We need to implement functionality that allows user to add text annotations on the selected part of content.
-For example such functionality in Google Docs:
+We need to implement functionality that allows the user to add text annotations on the selected part of content.
+For example, such functionality in Google Docs:

 <img src="{{site.baseurl}}/assets/2023/01/2023-01-30-react-html-annotations/image02.png" alt="content">